kstrauser/pycon-code-of-conduct/tests/test_harassment.md

 * Outcome

-Attendee is able to privately report their harassment to PyCon staff.
+Attendee is able to privately report their harassment to Staff.

 * Test